mattermost/mattermost-developer-documentation/site/content/contribute/desktop/developer-setup.md

 ##### pngquant-bin

 On Windows there is no default `libpng-dev` available.
+There are two options for getting it to build:
+- Install windows build toosl: `npm install windows-build-tools`
+- Install Visual Studio Community

-Currently the best option is to install Visual Studio Community, which provides the dependencies required to build the package.
+Both of which provides the dependencies required to build the package.
+After one of the two options are installed, install manually: `npm install libpng-dev`

 ## Building
 Build JavaScript codes with `webpack`.